AlaskaAirlines/Icons/README.md

 #### ES6 style - iconName.mjs

-**Note:** the `iconName_es6.js` file type is deprecated, be sure to update all references to `.mjs`.
+**Note:** the `iconName_es6.js` file type is deprecated, be sure to update all references to `iconName.mjs`.
+This currently does not apply to SVG logos or tails.

 ```javascript
 export default { ... }
 ```

-In most cases, the default exported JS file will work.
-But in some cases, the ES6 style module export is required.
-Simply point to the resource needed for use.

 ### Lit-element